 The AHA 2012 edition online HeartCode PALS Part 1 is perfect for the experienced pediatric healthcare provider with savvy computer simulation skills who has class-time limitations.
 It is a good option for PALS renewal and experienced providers practicing PALS in their daily work.
 Learn more at OnlineAHA.org for operating system requirements for computer simulation analysis to successfully pass HeartCode PALS Part 1 online and produce the Certificate of Completion required to attend the Part 2 in-class Skills Test.

 HeartCode PALS provides Part 1 online self-paced learning, interactive case simulation and written exam.
 Part 2 in-class skills session tests team leader and team member skills using case scenarios.
 Part 1 online key code is included in fee.
 If you already purchased a key code directly from OnlineAHA.org, print your certificate and register for Part 2 in-class for a discounted fee.
 Attend the in-class HeartCode PALS Part 2 Skills Test session facilitated by our PALS Training Center faculty.

 Francois Aspesberro, MD; Assistant Professor, Pediatrics, UW; Critical Care, PICU, Seattle Children’s

-The renewal course is available to those having current AHA PALS provider status with an issue date not exceeding two years through the end of the month in which the card was issued.
-Current BLS for Healthcare Provider certification is highly recommended for all participants.
+The PALS Renewal Update course is for AHA PALS Providers with an issue date not exceeding two years through the end of the month in which the card was issued.

-The two-day provider course is for those taking the American Heart Association/American Academy of Pediatrics PALS course for the first time, or for whose provider status has expired.
+The two-day Provider course is for healthcare providers taking the PALS course for the first time, or for those whose PALS Provider status has expired.